Jarichi/Mysteries-of-Rankhra/World Notes/PCs/Cynthia/Cynthia Char.md

 ## Stats
+considering her health pool is extremely high comparred to the rest, we can say that when she reaches the average party hp, she pretends to be dead.
+	some sort of bs story that tells that she gets revived by her patron as a punishment for her deeds, eternal suffering idk we need to come up with a better idea eventually...

 #### Marilyn
 [Ixalan Vampire](http://dnd5e.wikidot.com/lineage:vampire)
 level 14 warlock, raveb wueen patron might be scaled down if it proves to be too powerful

 #### Marilyn (fake persona)
 [Moon elf](https://www.dandwiki.com/wiki/Moon_Elf_(5e_Subrace)) [warlock: raven queen]()
+HP: